-On-campus blended classes meet in a variety of schedules and utilize a combination of on-campus and on-line deliveries.
+On-campus blended classes meet on a variety of schedules and utilize a combination of on-campus and online deliveries.
 Students and faculty are expected to meet and make effective use of the entire class period as scheduled.

 Class Attendance